lanre-OG/Static-Analysis-Lab/README.md

 [Top](#table-of-contents)

 ### Step 2
-Follow the steps below to install Clang docker Image from Dockerfile.
+Follow the steps below to build Clang docker Image from Dockerfile.

 ```bash
 # Create directory for project